rems-project/archsem/INSTALL.md

 Then, if you want the precise version of stdpp this project was tested against, do:
 ```
-git checkout 2c03aca
+git checkout 283bda3
 ```

 Then you can install stdpp with `opam pin .` in the `stdpp` directory.
-Opam will also propose to install `coq-stdpp-unstable` which you should accept
+Opam will also propose to install `coq-stdpp-unstable` which you should accept.

 #### Coq Hammer